joannlap/js-bootcamp/Day 2: functions.md

 * Alternative notation of a function declaration.
 * The arrow comes after the list of parameters and is followed by the function’s body.
 It expresses something like “this input (the parameters) produces this result (the body)”.
+* Arrow functions can only be recalled when its used in a variable.

 ```javascript
 const calcArea = (radius) => {